agama-project/agama/rust/WEB-SERVER.md

 ## Setting up PAM

-The web sever will use PAM for authentication.
-For some reason, you might want to copy the `share/agama.pam` file to `/usr/lib/pam.d/agama`
+The web sever will use [Pluggable Authentication Modules (PAM)](https://github.com/linux-pam/linux-pam) for authentication.
+For that reason, you need to copy the `agama` service definition for PAM to `/usr/lib/pam.d`.
+Otherwise, PAM would not know how to authenticate the service:

 ```
 cp share/agama.pam /usr/lib/pam.d/agama